 What do you do when you want to find a product or professional service?
 You Google it to research your options, get contact information, or look for reviews.
 Legal clients do the same.
-According to the 2021 Legal Trends Report, 82% of legal clients choose their lawyers based on positive online reviews.
+According to the 2022 Legal Trends Report, client reviews and responsiveness to communication have a strong impact on hiring.

 Therefore, it’s important to be proactive about managing your lawyer reputation, especially when today’s legal clients search for you online.

 1. Identify the current online reputation of lawyers in your firm